da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 exercises: 1
 ---

-# Step 2 - Keeping your files Tidy and Organized

 Build your knowledge trust when sharing with collaborators or publication with well organized datasets.
 This also saves time in data cleaning, and ensures analysis pipelines are robust.

 Let's look at a few concepts that can help.

 ### How to structure Column Data - Tidy data format